sagemath/trac_to_gh/Issue 4255.md

 # Issue 4255: WYSIWYG in-place editing of text cells (using tinyMCE and jEditable)

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4255

 Original creator: jason